gzwplato/LazUnits/LazCopyTemplates/README.md

 ## Examples

-1. TemplateDebugProject - a pre-configured Lazarus project with a LazDebugUnit (included).
+1. ./TemplateDebugProject - a pre-configured Lazarus project with a LazDebugUnit (included).

-2. TemplateHelpProject - a pre-configured Lazarus project with a LazHelpUnit.
+2. ./TemplateHelpProject - a pre-configured Lazarus project with a LazHelpUnit.

-3. TemplateThreadProject - a pre-configured Lazarus project with a LazThreadUnit.
+3. ./TemplateThreadProject - a pre-configured Lazarus project with a LazThreadUnit.

-4. TemplateWebProject - a pre-configured Lazarus project with your favorite web framework components.
+4. ./TemplateWebProject - a pre-configured Lazarus project with your favorite web framework components.

-5. TemplateWhateverProject - you get the idea...
+5. ./TemplateWhateverProject - you get the idea...

 ## Development Tools